aurorascharff/rsc-workshop/STEPS.md

 - Nå har søket vårt blitt tregt, destination has again a slow await
 - Full page reload, no client side nav.
 View request in server log.
+- Add a progressive enhancement with Form-component to the search on top of the no-js base-case.
+When hydrated with js, this will run rather.
+Client-side nav.
+- Add another progressive enhancement with onChange.
 - Add transition for spinner to the search.
 Batching, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
 Kun ett søk i historikken.

 ### Intro: What is suspense?